Spectral Bellman Method: Unifying Representation and Exploration in RL: Spectral Bellman Method

 \section{Spectral Bellman Method}

-This section develops the Spectral Bellman Method (SBM), a novel approach for learning representations that satisfy the zero-IBE condition (\Cref{def:ibe}).
-Our analysis reveals a fundamental connection between the spectral properties of the optimal Bellman operator and the covariance structure of the learned features.
+This section introduces the Spectral Bellman Method (SBM), a framework designed to learn representations that satisfy the zero-IBE condition (\Cref{def:ibe}).
+While the zero-IBE condition implies that the function space is closed under the Bellman operator, directly enforcing this condition leads to computationally intractable min-max optimization problems.
+Our analysis reveals a fundamental connection between the spectral properties of the optimal Bellman operator and the covariance structure of the learned features under orthogonality assumptions.
 By leveraging this connection, inspired by the power iteration method, we derive a new learning objective that overcomes the limitations of direct Bellman error minimization.